aparnabg/Text-To-Image-Stable-Diffusion/README.md

 This project is open-source and available under the MIT License.

 ## Contributing
 Contributions are welcome!
-Feel free to submit a pull request or open an issue if you have suggestions or improvements.
+Feel free to submit a pull request or open an issue if there is any suggestions or improvements.